 Extensive planning and consultation is essential in ensuring the success of a development project.
-Analysing the needs of the organisation as well as rallying community support are important factors in driving a project.
+Analysing the needs of the organisation as well as rallying community support are important factors in driving and implementing a successful project.
 These elements are crucial if additional funding is a key ingredient to achieving the development of the facility.

 Below are various resources that will assist you in developing your facility and ensuring the long term success of the project.